NoraCodes/nora.codes/content/post/names-legal-names-and-fractally-deferred-responsibility.md

 ## Fractal Deferment of Responsiblity

-I was prompted to write this article by the experience of a friend of mine who was somewhat embarrased by having his full, legal name called out in front of a room full of people who only knew him by another name.
+I was prompted to write this article by the experience of a friend of mine who was somewhat embarrassed by having his full, legal name called out in front of a room full of people who only knew him by another name.
 The was the result of a software system suffering from precisely the ailment I described: someone used the “name” field for the name displayed to kitchen workers who were preparing an order.
 There was no need for his legal name to be used there, but either the integration was made before the “preferred name” field was added, or the developer of the integration simply didn’t think to use it.

 Upon asking about why that name had been used, he was told that “they just used what was in the system.”
 And, of course, that’s true!
 It’s not their fault.
 In fact, there was nothing they could do about it.
 There’s probably nothing their boss could do about it, either, or his boss, or the CIO of the college, or the President of the college.